Surprised that your baby turned toddler is throwing tantrums? Discover the tips to deal with 1 year old tantrums (it’s different from older kids!).

-Thankfully, you can do plenty of things not ea to handle tantrums, but to prevent them in the first place.
+Thankfully, you can do plenty to prevent them in the first place.

-Now, we can’t erase tantrums completely from our lives, but we can reduce the intensity or frequency when they do happen.
-Take a look at this video where I share how to do just that:
+Now, we can’t erase tantrums completely from our lives, but we can reduce the intensity or frequency when they do happen:

-- Have a predictable routine.
+- Have a predictable daily routine.
 Kids thrive on schedules and predictability.
 Make your key “pillars” of the day (eating, sleeping, playing) regular.
-Do them at the same times and in the same order so your child knows what to expect next and will be less likely to resist.
+Do them at the same times and in the same order so he knows what to expect and will be less likely to resist.

 - Offer age-appropriate toys and activities.
 My son threw a fit because he couldn’t figure out a toy that was more suited for his older brother.
 As much as we should challenge kids, some toys and activities are more likely to get them frustrated.

 - Encourage communication.
-The more words your child uses, the less frustrated he’ll feel.
+The more words he hears and says, the less frustrated he’ll feel.
 Even if he can’t say many words right now, encourage simple communication such as pointing.
-Don’t disregard his grunts and sounds, especially since that’s how he can communicate for now.
+And don’t disregard his grunts and sounds, especially since that’s how he can communicate for now.

-And take a look at Calm-Down Time by Elizabeth Verdick to help your 1 year old calm down from his tantrums:
+And take a look at Calm-Down Time by Elizabeth Verdick to help him calm down from his tantrums:

 One thing is for sure, though: we can’t always respond to 1 year olds the same way we can with older kids.
-Thankfully you now have a few tips to help your child cope with his tantrums.
+Thankfully, you now have a few tips to help him cope with his tantrums.

-Describe what’s happening, not only to show empathy, but to give your child the words he can use down the line.
+Describe what’s happening, not only to show empathy, but to give him the words he can use down the line.
 Acknowledge your own difficulty in understanding what he’s saying so you’re more likely to be patient and find a solution.